 LaGuardia, Fiorello H(enry) (b.
 Dec.
 11, 1882, New York City - d.
 Sept.
 20, 1947, New York City), mayor of New York City (1934-46).
 After an unsuccessful attempt in 1914, he was elected to the House of Representatives as a progressive Republican in 1916, but his term was interrupted by service in World War I. He was returned to Congress in 1918, was elected president of the New York City board of aldermen in 1919, but gave up the city post in 1922 to return to the House, where he opposed Prohibition and child labour and supported woman suffrage.
 In 1929 he first ran for mayor but was beaten.
 In 1932 he cosponsored the Norris-LaGuardia Act, which restricted the courts' power to restrain strikes, boycotts, or picketing by organized labour.
 That same year he was defeated for reelection to the House, but in 1933 he ran successfully for mayor on a "Fusion" (a Liberal and Republican party coalition) reform ticket dedicated to unseating Tammany Hall (the Democratic organization in New York).
 He was an indefatigable administrator who obtained a new city charter, fought corruption and organized crime, improved the operations of the police and fire departments, expanded the city's social-welfare services, and began slum-clearance and low-cost-housing programs.
 Among his building projects were the LaGuardia Airport and numerous roads and bridges.
 A colourful figure with a flair for the dramatic, he became known as "The Little Flower" in token of his first name.
 In 1941 he also briefly served as director of the U.S. Office of Civilian Defense.
 Having been reelected as mayor in 1937 and 1941, he refused to run for a fourth term in 1945.
 From March to December 1946 he was director-general of the United Nations Relief and Rehabilitation Administration.

 Laguiller, Arlette (Yvonne) (b.
 March 18, 1940, Paris, France), French politician.
 In reaction to the Algeria war, she joined the United Socialist Party (PSU) in 1960 and then the Trotskyist group Voix Ouvrière (Workers' Voice).
 When the latter was banned in June 1968, she joined Lutte Ouvrière (Workers' Fight) and became its national spokesperson in 1973.
 The following year she was one of the leaders of a two-month strike which paralyzed the Crédit Lyonnais and spread to other banks.
 She was Lutte Ouvrière's candidate in the 1974, 1981, 1988, 1995, 2002, and 2007 presidential elections.
-She is a local councillor in the Paris suburb of Les Lilas, a regional councillor in the greater Paris area (Île de France), and, since 1999, a member of the European Parliament.
-She is a member of the national leadership of Lutte Ouvrière and certainly the best-known and most popular representative of the party which is otherwise led by the mysterious Robert Barcia ("Hardy").
+She was a local councillor in the Paris suburb of Les Lilas, a regional councillor in the greater Paris area (Île de France), and, in 1999-2004, a member of the European Parliament.
+She has been a member of the national leadership of Lutte Ouvrière and certainly the best-known and most popular representative of the party which was otherwise led by the mysterious Robert Barcia ("Hardy"), whose death in 2009 was only made public a year later.
 While Laguiller, famous for starting her speeches with her traditional "Travailleurs, travailleuses," got about 2% of the vote in her first three presidential runs, this increased to 5% in 1995 and 6% in 2002, but she was down to 1% in 2007.

 Lahady, Samuel (b.
 Nov.
 15, 1931, Toamasina, eastern Madagascar), governor of Toamasina (2001-02).
 He was sentenced to five years in prison on Jan.
 16, 2003, for "attacking the interior safety of the state and criminal conspiracy."
 On Dec.
 15, 2003, he was further sentenced to three years in prison for proclaiming the independence of his province during the 2002 political crisis.